 . . .

-MSDUs at an AP which are not destined for the AP or one of its associated non-AP STAs are forwarded via the WM to an appropriate relay STA, using either a 4-address frame format or an A-MSDU format.
+MSDUs at an AP which are not destined for the AP or one of its associated non-AP STAs are forwarded via the WM to the relay STA that most recently reported in a Reachable Address element that it added a STA with MAC Address matching the DA of the MSDU.
+The forwarding frame uses either a 4-address frame format or an A-MSDU format.

 Proposed resolution: Revised